How to discover suspicious apps that use multiple dangerous permissions?

 Google is continuously and commendably working on improving Android’s security, as well as providing users with ways to customize and tweak their device and apps.
 Unfortunately, the built-in functionality in some cases may turn out to be insufficient, as it is in this particular case.

-Revo Permission Manager is a free app that takes what Android already offers, and enhances it further, allowing you to have a better overview and control over your apps’ permissions and maintain a higher level of security.
+Revo Permission Analyzer is a free app that takes what Android already offers, and enhances it further, allowing you to have a better overview and control over your apps’ permissions and maintain a higher level of security.